anaselmi/simple-programs/README.md

-# simple-programs
+# Simple Programs
-A few programs I implemented in Python
+A few small programs I wrote while learning how to program.